SAP/luigi/docs/luigi-client-api.md

 ### getNodeParams

 Returns the node parameters of the active URL.
-Node parameters are defined like URL query parameters but with a specific prefix allowing them to be passed to the micro front-end view.
-The default prefix is **~** and it is used in the following example: `https://my.luigi.app/home/products?~sort=asc~page=3`.
+Node parameters are defined like URL query parameters but with a specific prefix allowing Luigi to pass them to the micro front-end view.
+The default prefix is **~** and you can use it in the following way: `https://my.luigi.app/home/products?~sort=asc~page=3`.

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** node parameters, where the object property name is the node parameter name without the prefix, and its value is the value of the node parameter.
 For example `{sort: 'asc', page: 3}`.

 ### getPathParams

 Returns the dynamic path parameters of the active URL.
-Path parameters are defined by navigation nodes with a dynamic **pathSegment** value starting with **:** such as `productId`.
+Path parameters are defined by navigation nodes with a dynamic **pathSegment** value starting with **:**, such as **productId**.
-All such parameters in the current navigation path (as defined by the active URL) are returned.
+All path parameters in the current navigation path (as defined by the active URL) are returned.

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** path parameters, where the object property name is the path parameter name without the prefix, and its value is the actual value of the path parameter.
 For example `{productId: 1234, ...}`.

 ## linkManager

-Lets you navigate to another route.
-Use the Link Manager instead of an internal router to:
+The Link Manager allows you to navigate to another route.
+Use it instead of an internal router to:

--   route inside micro front-ends
+-   Route inside micro front-ends.
--   reflect the route
+-   Reflect the route.
--   keep the navigation state in Luigi
+-   Keep the navigation state in Luigi.

 ### navigate

-Navigates to the given path in the hosting Luigi application.
-Contains either a full absolute path or a relative path without a leading slash that uses the active route as a base.
-This is a standard navigation.
+Navigates to the given path in application hosted by Luigi.
+It contains either a full absolute path or a relative path without a leading slash that uses the active route as a base.
+This is the standard navigation.

 #### Parameters

 -   `path` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** path to be navigated to
 -   `sessionId` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** current Luigi **sessionId**
 -   `preserveView` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Preserve a view by setting it to `true`.
 It keeps the current view opened in the background and opens the new route in a new frame.
-Use the [goBack()](#goBack) function to navigate back afterwards.
-You can use this feature at unlimited levels.
-The preserved views are discarded as soon as the standard [navigate()](#navigate) function is used in place of [goBack()](#goBack).
+Use the [goBack()](#goBack) function to navigate back.
+You can use this feature across different levels.
+Preserved views are discarded as soon as the standard [navigate()](#navigate) function is used instead of [goBack()](#goBack).

 #### Examples